-The Garden at AT&T Park serves as a unique gathering place and one-of-a-kind food experience for fans to enjoy while cheering on the 2014 World Series Champion Giants.
-In addition, the Garden serves as an outdoor classroom that encourages children to live healthier, more active lives.
-Through hands-on activities, children learn about the importance of healthy eating, see first-hand where food comes from and how it grows, and roll up their sleeves for cooking classes alongside Bay Area chefs.
+The Garden at AT&T Park serves as a unique gathering place for fans to enjoy while cheering on the 2014 World Series Champion Giants.
+The two bistros located inside the Garden, Hearth Table and Garden Table, offer a healthy menu featuring fruits and vegetables picked fresh from the Garden.

+Beyond providing a one-of-a-kind food experience within AT&T Park, the Garden serves as a living, learning classroom that encourages children to live healthier, more active lives.
+Through hands-on activities, children learn about the importance of healthy eating, see first-hand where food comes from and how it grows, and roll up their sleeves for a cooking class alongside Bay Area chefs.

 Follow us on Social Media

 |aji lucento hot pepper

 bell peppers (orange, red)

 red leaf lettuce